silentorb/marloth-story/books/fairytale/part4.md

 "Conservatively?"

-"Yeah, she's conserving material."
+"Yes, she's conserving material."

 James was the only one who did not say anything.
 He just watched and listened, not missing a detail.

-Though I desperately try
+> Though I desperately try
+>

-To imprison my eyes
+> To imprison my eyes
+>

-The visions still course through my mind
+> The visions still course through my mind
+>

-Shivering and afraid
+> Shivering and afraid
+>

-I gaze up in surprise
+> I gaze up in surprise
+>

-As I hear someone calling my name
+> As I hear someone calling my name
+>

-And then I am drowned
+> And then I am drowned
+>

-By the million sounds
+> By the million sounds
+>

-Of memories long since thrown away
+> Of memories long since thrown away
+>

-The morn of my birth
+> The morn of my birth
+>

-The taste of first love
+> The taste of first love
+>

-And the wondrous face of God
+> And the wondrous face of God

 Everyone rose to their feet as she sang the final chorus.

-Please don't tell me that I'm dreaming
+> Please don't tell me that I'm dreaming
+>

-I so want to believe that the fairytale is true
+> I so want to believe that the fairytale is true
+>

-I've never been so happy before
+> I've never been so happy before
+>

-I stand before the stranger that I've always known
+> I stand before the stranger that I've always known

 When Adelle finished, every person in the room was leaping up and down and applauding until their hands were ready to bleed.
 Within less than